yannforget/spell-website/content/news/covid19_analyses.md

 These new sequences were immediately integrated in the phylogenetic reconstruction available on the online plateform [Nextstrain](https://nextstrain.org/ncov/global) (Hadfield *et al*.
 2018).
 Nextstrain uses the maximum likelihood method implemented in the program TreeTime (Sagulenko *et al*.
 2018) to infer a time-scaled phylogenetic tree in a really short amount of time.
 Here, we take advantage of this already inferred tree to reconstruct and analyse the dispersal history of SARS-CoV-2 lineages in Belgium.
 In practice, we use the Nextstrain tree as a fixed empirical tree along which we infer the ancestral locations using the discrete diffusion process (Lemey *et al*.
 2009) implemented in the software package BEAST 1.10 (Suchard *et al*.
 2018).
 While we acknowledge that a fully integrated analysis (i.e. an analysis where the phylogenetic tree and ancestral locations are jointly inferred) would be preferable, fixing an empirical tree represents a good compromise to quickly gain insights on the dispersal history and dynamics of SARS-CoV-2 lineages.
 Indeed, the amount of genomes available, as well as the number of different discrete locations to consider in the analysis, would lead to a joint analysis running for weeks in a Bayesian framework like BEAST.
 Given the present situation, we deliberately chose to use the Nextstrain tree as a good estimate of the true time-scaled phylogenetic tree.
 Furthermore, this framework also allows us to frequently update the analysis.

-In a first time and in order to focus on Belgium, we have only considered two possible ancestral locations: "Belgium" and "outside Belgium":
+In a first time and in order to focus on Belgium, we have only considered two possible ancestral locations, i.e. "Belgium" and "outside Belgium":

 ![Figure Map](/images/COVID19_timetrees_Belgium_070420.jpg)